 When you and your committee determine you are ready for the formal presentation of the proposal, you must complete and submit a Proposal Scheduling Form.
 This includes reserving a room for your presentation (consult with the department staff about scheduling a location).
-As this is a COE internal form, you must secure the signatures of your committee and submit the T1 Scheduling Form to the COE Office of Graduate Studies who will then secure the signature of the department chair and place the form in your file.
+As this is a COE internal form, you must secure the signatures of your committee, department chair and submit the T1 Scheduling Form to the COE Office of Graduate Studies (gradstudies@wsu.edu).

-Following the colloquium presentation, the student's advisory committee will meet to recommend acceptance or rejection of the thesis proposal.
-Typically, the committee will make additional recommendations to the student to improve the proposed research.
-The student may begin the thesis work when the advisory committee has formally approved the proposal and signed the T1 Approval Form.
-Pease submit the approval form to the Office of Graduate Studies once it is signed with any required stipulations as noted on the approval form.
+Following the colloquium presentation, your advisory committee will meet to recommend acceptance or rejection of the thesis proposal.
+Typically, the committee will make additional recommendations to you to improve the proposed research.
+You may begin the thesis work when the advisory committee has formally approved the proposal and signed the T1 Approval Form.
+Pease submit the approval form to the Office of Graduate Studies (gradstudies@wsu.edu) once it is signed with any required stipulations as noted on the approval form.